How do you dispose of an old boat?

 Junk boat removal

-Modern boat hulls are often made of fiberglass, which may require special treatment for proper disposal.
+Modern fiberglass boats may require special treatment for proper disposal.
 If you decide to dispose of your old boat, contact your local department of waste to understand the correct way to dispose of fiberglass and boats in your area.

 If you're not getting a replacement for your junk boat, your boat trailer may be worth reselling even if the boat itself isn't.
 If it's not, or you don't want to deal with selling it yourself, a junkyard or scrapyard may be interested in the trailer for scrap metal or resale.